Rari-Capital/rari-stable-pool-contracts/README.md

 ## Using the contracts

-API documentation for our smart contracts is available in **API.md**.
+API documentation for our smart contracts is available in `API.md`.

 ## How it works

-Documentation on how the fund works is available in **FUND.md**.
+Documentation on how the fund works is available in `FUND.md`.

 ## Installation

+You'll want to run Truffle on Node.js v10.21.0 (latest Dubnium LTS because latest Erbium LTS doesn't work) with the latest version of NPM.

+`npm i -g truffle`

 `npm i` or `npm install`